jacann/Physics-Notes/README.md

  ## Filename & Version Structure
  Filename: "Notes \[Unit-#\].\[Revision-#\].tns"

- So "Notes 4.2" means updated for Unit 4, second revision.
+ So "Notes 4.2.tns" is the second revision of notes updated for Unit 4.

  ## License